-In terms of parking PCNs, overall there was a minimal increase in the number of PCNs issued but a 20% increase in the number of appeals received.
-The proportion of PCNs resulting in an appeal has therefore increased by 4%.
-The biggest differences are the lower amount of PCNs being issued by Camera Car due to the change in enforcement legalities, which has naturally led to far few representations being made and the number of cases being processed through the Traffic Penalty Tribunal.
+In terms of parking PCNS, overall there was a 1% increase in the number of PCNs issued and a 2% decrease in the number of appeals received.
+The proportion of PCNs resulting in an appeal has therefore dropped.

-In contrast, although the number of bus lane PCNs decreased by 18%, the number of appeals increased by 7%, so the proportion of PCNs that resulted in an appeal has increased slightly.
-The decrease in issue numbers are down to compliance and familiarity with the camera locations.
+In contrast, the number of bus lane PCNs increased by 5% and the number of appeals increased by 8% so the proportion of PCNs that resulted in an appeal has increased.